permissionizer/request-token/README.md

 ```

 After a policy is defined, the requesting repository
-`permissionizer/request-token` can request the token from a Github Actions
+`permissionizer/request-token` can request the token from a GitHub Actions
 workflow.
 Only permissions allowed in the policy can be requested.

 ```yaml